 PolicyPak: Manage RDP – Terminal Services files using Group Policy and PolicyPak Video Transcript

 Hi, everybody.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, I’m going to show you how you can deploy, manage and maintain an RDP file using Group Policy and PolicyPak.

 To get started here, I’m using the “Remote Desktop Connection.”
 I’m creating a new blank remote desktop connection doc from scratch.
 I’m going to make sure that it’s empty and actually doesn’t have hardly anything already in place.